-Commercialization of RAPIVAB is subject to the potential commercialization risks described herein and numerous additional risks.
-Any potential revenue benefits to us are highly speculative.
+Commercialization of RAPIVAB by our partners is subject to the potential commercialization risks described herein and numerous additional risks.
+Any potential revenue benefits to us in the form of milestone payments, royalties or other consideration are highly speculative.

 Commercialization success of RAPIVAB is uncertain and is subject to all the risks and uncertainties disclosed in our other risk factors relating to drug development and commercialization.
-In addition, commercialization of RAPIVAB is subject to further risks and commercialization may be negatively impacted by a number of factors, including, but not limited to, the following:
+In addition, commercialization of RAPIVAB is subject to further risks and may be negatively impacted by a number of factors, including, but not limited to, the following:

-- RAPIVAB may not prove to be safe and sufficiently effective for market approval in the major markets other than the United States; - necessary funding for post marketing commitments and further development of RAPIVAB may not be available timely, at all, or in sufficient amounts; - flu prevention or pandemic treatment concerns may not materialize at all, or in the near future; - advances in flu vaccines or other antivirals, including competitive i.v. antivirals, could substantially replace potential demand for RAPIVAB;
+• RAPIVAB may not prove to be adequately safe and effective for market approval in markets other than the United States;

-- any substantial demand for pandemic or seasonal flu treatments may not exist in the future; - RAPIVAB may not be accepted by patients and physicians as a treatment for seasonal influenza compared to the other currently marketed antiviral drugs, which would limit revenue from non-governmental entities; - numerous large and well-established pharmaceutical and biotech companies will be competing to meet the market demand for flu drugs and vaccines; - the only major markets in which patents relating to RAPIVAB have issued or been allowed are the United States, Canada, Japan, Australia and many contracting and extension states of the European Union, and no patent applications or issued patents for RAPIVAB exist in other potentially significant markets; - regulatory authorities may not make needed accommodations to accelerate the drug testing and approval process for RAPIVAB outside the United States; - a limited number of governmental entities are expected to be the primary potential stockpiling customers for RAPIVAB and if we are not successful at marketing RAPIVAB to these entities for any reason, we will not receive substantial revenues from stockpiling orders; - government and third party payors may not provide sufficient coverage or reimbursement which would negatively impact the demand for RAPIVAB; - we may not be able to maintain sufficient and acceptable commercial manufacturing ourselves or through third-party manufacturers; - the commercial demand and acceptance for RAPIVAB by healthcare providers and by patients may not be sufficient to result in substantial revenues of RAPIVAB; - effectiveness of our marketing efforts, especially since we have no sales force for RAPIVAB and we have devoted limited resources to its commercialization; - · market satisfaction with existing alternative therapies; - perceived efficacy relative to other available therapies; - · disease prevalence; - cost of treatment; - · pricing and availability of alternative products; - marketing and sales activities of competitors; - shifts in the medical community to new treatment paradigms or standards of care; and - relative convenience and ease of administration.
+- · necessary funding for post-marketing commitments and further development of RAPIVAB may not be available timely, at all, or in sufficient amounts; - flu prevention or pandemic treatment concerns may not materialize at all, or in the near future; - advances in flu vaccines or other antivirals, including competitive i.v. antivirals, could substantially replace potential demand for RAPIVAB; - a limited number of governmental entities are expected to be the primary potential stockpiling customers for RAPIVAB and if we are not successful at marketing RAPIVAB to these entities for any reason, we will not receive substantial revenues from stockpiling orders; - · government and third party payors may not provide sufficient coverage or reimbursement which would negatively impact the demand for RAPIVAB; - we may not be able to supply commercial material to our partners and our partners may not be able to maintain or establish sufficient and acceptable commercial manufacturing, either directly or through third-party manufacturers; - the commercial demand and acceptance for RAPIVAB by healthcare providers and by patients may not be sufficient to result in substantial revenues of RAPIVAB to our partners and may result in little to no milestones or royalties to us; - effectiveness of marketing efforts for RAPIVAB by our partners; - market satisfaction with existing alternative therapies; - perceived efficacy relative to other available therapies; - disease prevalence; - cost of treatment; - pricing and availability of alternative products; - marketing and sales activities of competitors; - · shifts in the medical community to new treatment paradigms or standards of care; and - relative convenience and ease of administration.